You, too, can speak up for a child who’s been abused or neglected. Become a CASA volunteer

 - Review appropriate records and reports

 - Work with Attorney Guardian Ad Litem as counsel, representing the best interests of the child

 - Confer with counselors, teachers, social workers, etc. involved in the case

 - Submit thorough, independent written reports to the Court and Guardian Ad Litem before court hearings

 - Appear in Court as needed to answer questions or testify on findings or recommendations

 - Maintain records of all findings and document all contacts

-- Visit institutions, foster homes or group homes where child is placed or may be placed
+- Visit institutions, foster homes or group homes where the child is placed or may be placed

-- Monitor court orders to ensure services to the child are being furnished in a timely manner and placement is appropriate
+- Monitor court orders to ensure services to the child are being furnished promptly and placement is appropriate

 - Maintain contact with the program director/coordinator and submit all documentation